genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/08_basic-auditing.md

 ### Update the event handlers to use auditing

-Now you must update the **trading_app-eventhandler.kts** in order to pass the `entityDb` object into the updated methods of the state machine, as the **syncMultiEntityReadWriteGenericSuppor**t parameter.
+Now you must update the **trading_app-eventhandler.kts** in order to pass the `entityDb` object into the updated methods of the state machine, as the **syncMultiEntityReadWriteGenericSupport** parameter.
 This should resemble the example below:

 ```kotlin {12,19,26,35}
     eventHandler<Trade>(name = "TRADE_INSERT") {